titan00001/landing-page/README.md

 To-do:
 Add Bootstrap

-completed:
+make web responsive to all viewport aptly improve typography in medium and small Viewport make experience section responsive

-fixed the image links
+fix the links to target sections(javascript)

-status:
+Completed:

+nav bar styling
+made Home section responsive
+All section are responsive to small viewport
+Added Bootstrap

+Status:

-bootstrap is being added to "adding-bootstrap" branch
+Bootstrap is being added in "adding-bootstrap" branch of this repo nav bar added
+All section are responsive to small viewport